Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-\emph{Related Algorithms.} We hope this research will shed light on the study of related algorithms, such as Kaczmarz method, SGD (Stochastic Gradient Descent) and ADMM (Alternating Direction of Multiplier Method).
-Since Kaczmarz method can be interpreted as coordinate descent when solving consistent overdetermined linear systems, our results also imply that classical cyclic Kaczmarz method proposed in 1937 \cite{kaczmarz1937angenaherte} can be $\O(n^2)$ times slower than its randomized counterpart proposed recently \cite{strohmer2009randomized}.
-As for ADMM, it was recently found that the cyclic version with at least $3$ blocks can be divergent \cite{chen2016direct}, while randomly permuted version converges in expectation for solving linear systems \cite{sun2015expected}, so a fundamental gap between cyclic versions and randomly permuted versions exsits.
+\emph{Related Algorithms.} We hope this research will shed light on the study of related algorithms, such as POCS, SGD (Stochastic Gradient Descent) and ADMM (Alternating Direction of Multiplier Method).
+For ADMM, it was recently found that the cyclic version with at least $3$ blocks can be divergent \cite{chen2016direct}, while randomly permuted version converges in expectation for solving linear systems \cite{sun2015expected}, so a fundamental gap between cyclic versions and randomly permuted versions exsits.
 Nevertheless, it was also known that for certain problems (e.g. strongly convex) the small-stepsize versions of cyclic ADMM can be convergent \cite{hong2012linear,lin2014convergence,cai2014direct}.
-Based on our results, we conjecture that in these cases cyclic ADMM achieve worse complexity than ALM (Augmented Lagrangian Method, the ``batch version'' of ADMM) and randomized versions of ADMM.
+Based on the results of the current work, it is reasonable to conjecture that in these cases cyclic ADMM still achieve worse convergence rate than randomized versions of ADMM.